Shotaro (rapper): 2023–present: Move to Riize

 Though he was originally believed to become a member of NCT's new Japan-based subunit, Shotaro never joined a fixed NCT sub-unit.
 On May 24, 2023, the band's agency announced that Shotaro, along with fellow member Sungchan, would be leaving NCT.
 In the statement, the agency said that the duo would be "closing their chapter with NCT", while indicating that both would be joining a new boy band, set to debut in late 2023.
 Shotaro and Sungchan was among three members to depart the band that month, with Lucas also departing the band weeks earlier.

 That July, The Chosun Ilbo reported that the new boy band was preparing for debut and were filming a music video in Los Angeles.
 This was later confirmed by SM.
 Shotaro was officially introduced as a member of Riize on August 1, and made his first appearance with the group in a performance video for "Siren" on August 7.
 The group made their official debut on September 4 with the single album Get a Guitar, which sold more than a million copies in its first week, becoming the second-highest-selling debut album by a band.

 In December 2024, Shotaro was named "Artist of the Month" by Mnet's Studio Choom, a special series highlighting artists considered to have exceptional dance skills.
 As part of the selection, Shotaro released a dance performance to Kanye West's "Clique".

 Endorsements

 In 2022, Shotaro was named the face of MAC Cosmetics Japan.
-The partnership included Shotaro starring in a "MACxShotaro" campaign, advertising the company's tinted primers and foundation.
-Shotaro was also named a brand model for South Korean skincare brand Round A'Round, starring in a pictorial advertising the company's cleaning foam line.
+The partnership included Shotaro participating in "MACxShotaro" campaign, presenting the brand's tinted primers and foundation.
+Shotaro also became a brand model for South Korean skincare brand Round A'Round, presenting the brand's cleaning foam line.